Call for host department projects: November 1, 2016–December 30, 2016

 2. Hold a PhD or equivalent doctoral-level degree in any academic discipline at the start of the fellowship

-3. Be actively involved in research.
-Professors must be a current faculty member at a Mitacs Full or Associate Partner university
+3. Professors must be a current faculty member at a Canadian university

 4. Be able to participate for the full 12-month fellowship in Ottawa.
 Fellows who are employed must take a leave of absence or sabbatical for the entirety of the fellowship.
 Fellows are responsible for their own relocation costs and accommodations in Ottawa